Information and Advice (SEND)

 Bringing up a disabled child can be more expensive than bringing up a child without disabilities and here are various sources of funding that can help you.

-Direct Payments - As a parent or carer of a disabled child, if you have been assessed as eligible for services from Bucks County Council you can receive Direct Payments.
+Direct Payments - As a parent or carer of a disabled child, if you have been assessed as eligible for services from Buckinghamshire Council you can receive Direct Payments.
 These are a sum of money given to you to buy your own care services.

 Blue Badge - This scheme offers national on-street parking concessions for severely disabled people.
 Blue badge holders don't need to be the driver of the vehicle to use the badge.